silveraru/crumb/README.md

 # Crumb

-Anonymous, hyperlocal posting in the spirit of the original Yik Yak.
+Anonymous, hyperlocal posting.
 No profiles, no handles, no groups — just a feed of short posts from people within ~5 miles of you.

 - **Anonymous:** posts and replies show no identity.
 The only marker is `OP` on replies from the original poster.